 Second, despite the intent to homogenise, our study, by adopting an intersectional lens, found variation in frames based on the social position and identity of migrants.
 Most prominent axes along which their positionality was defined were: religion, nationality, ethnicity and socio-economic status.
 While all the migrants in the sample newspapers were mostly projected as a threat (47.07%) or as victims (46.35%), there are indications that the frames (and the language used) varied based on how close their identities and positionalities were to those of the majority (dominant) community.
 The closer, the less likely they were to be framed as a threat.
 For example, all the articles on Kashmiri Pandits (Upper-caste Hindu Brahmins who fled the insurgency in Muslim-dominated Kashmir Valley in the 1990s) referred to them as ‘migrant community’ and framed them only as victims of the past and heroes for their economic contribution to their host society.
-Internal migrants from impoverished districts of Odisha, Bihar, Jharkhand, West Bengal and Assam, were mostly referred to as ‘migrant workers’ and framed as victims of discrimination or as a threat (crime), with their contribution to the economy constituting less than 10% of the coverage on them.
-Studies, on the other hand, have shown that this silent workforce contribute more than 2% of the country’s Gross Domestic Product and is critical for building cities, maintaining household economies, and keeping consumption growth in the places of their origin through remittances (12,57)(57,58).
+Internal migrants, mostly from Odisha, Bihar, Jharkhand, West Bengal and Assam, were referred to as ‘migrant workers’ and framed as victims of discrimination or as a threat (crime), with their contribution to the economy constituting less than 10% of the coverage on them.
+Studies, on the other hand, have shown that this silent workforce contribute more than 2% of the country’s Gross Domestic Product and is critical for building cities, maintaining household economies, and keeping consumption growth in the places of their origin through remittances (12,57).
 Bangladeshi immigrants, on the other hand, are almost universally framed as a security threat and described as ‘illegal migrants’, ‘infiltrators’, ‘Muslim terrorists’ and ‘Bangladeshi terrorists’.
 The articles make a distinction between cross-border migrants (Pakistan, Bangladesh, Nepal and Myanmar) who identify themselves as Hindu and Muslims.
 The former, identified by their religion, were framed only as victims and heroes and never as villain in the sample articles.
-The term ‘illegal’ is often criticized by scholars, not only because it “stresses criminality”, but it is also misleading and demeaning (58)(58).
-It also does not address the multiple ‘in-between’ situations (59)(59) as evident in the changing policy climate in India and the ambiguous definition of citizenship.
-All the articles that framed Bangladeshi immigrants and Rohingya Muslims as a threat were attributed to right-wing leaders and a section of outfits in Assam.
-Studies have shown that ‘illegality’ leads to social, and biopolitical exclusion, which often translates into adverse living and work conditions, poverty, the perpetual fear of arrest and deportation, chronic stress, and other factors that interact to heighten vulnerability to illness and injury (60–62)(60–62).
-This raises the concept of what French anthropologist and sociologist Didier Fassin calls “biolegitimacy”, questions of morality and judgment that lead to the unequal evaluation of human suffering and human lives (61)(61).
+The term ‘illegal’ is often criticized by scholars, not only because it “stresses criminality”, but it is also misleading and demeaning (58).
+It also does not address the multiple ‘in-between’ situations (59) as evident in the changing policy climate in India and the ambiguous definition of citizenship.
+Studies have shown that ‘illegality’ leads to social, and biopolitical exclusion, which often translates into adverse living and work conditions, poverty, the perpetual fear of arrest and deportation, chronic stress, and other factors that interact to heighten vulnerability to illness and injury (60–62).
+This raises the concept of what French anthropologist and sociologist Didier Fassin calls “biolegitimacy”, questions of morality and judgment that lead to the unequal evaluation of human suffering and human lives (61).
 In this study, the limited corpus on health, for example, mostly pertained to internal migrants.
 Refugees and undocumented immigrants are completely absent in this discourse, but are prominent in themes related to crime and security.
 There is clearly an unequal evaluation of human health and suffering here by the media.